DylanGWork/reticulum-meshchat/README.md

   - I have tested two-way audio calls over LoRa with a single hop.
 It works well when a [reasonable bitrate](https://unsigned.io/understanding-lora-parameters/) is configured on the RNode.
   - Some browsers such as FireFox don't work as expected.
 Try using a Chromium based browser if running via the command line.

+## Fork purpose
+- Adding a gaming area for low bandwidth games such as Chess or Checkers.

 ## Download

 You can download the latest version for Windows, Mac and Linux from the [releases](https://github.com/liamcottle/reticulum-meshchat/releases) page.